samirparhi-dev/Assignment/README.md

 > Please use the github comment feature to provide your comment .

 > I frequently Use my github and you can expect the reply sooner to your comment .
-If ytou wish to get a faster reply connect me on `samirparhi@gmail.com`
+If you wish to get a faster reply connect me on `samirparhi@gmail.com`